How to Kill Nutsedge

 While nutsedge resembles a grass at first glance, its size and spiky seed head set this weed apart.

-- Yellow nutsedge can reach a height of almost three feet and produces yellow seeds.
+- Yellow nutsedge can reach almost three feet and produce yellow seeds.

 The weed can also be differentiated from grass by its stems.
 Where grass stems are hollow and round, nutsedge stems are triangular and solid.